 However, Cuba certainly doesn’t end up with a cabinet with a collective net worth of $4.3 billion accepting bribes left & right and shielding their money in offshore accounts, of that you can be absolutely certain!
 In Cuba, with the exception of the President, politicians live in regular neighborhoods, in regular houses, and live many of the same day-to-day routines as working class Cubans, and largely they can still relate closely to the problems in Cuban society.
 In Cuba they’d have a cow if their system were that corrupt.
 I can recall the story of a lady selling black market cheese door-to-door, when she unknowingly knocked on Carlos Lage’s door some years back, seeing if he would be interested in purchasing some of the cheese she was selling made with milk diverted from the state’s supply.
 In the US you couldn’t get that close to someone that high in the government without having a security detail all over you.
 It probably shouldn’t have happened here either – something was obviously remiss, but you get the point.
 He wasn’t living in some gated/gilded mansion with a pool in Miramar, despite all of the responsibility he was assuming in his government position.

 In Canada we can elect a Prime Minister to as many terms as we wish.
 We don’t limit ourselves to 8 years of good leadership if we have one that is doing a bang-up job and willing to continue to serve us.
+In July an unpopular tax reform was introduced in Canada and after public outcry and debate, in October the government stood down as the private sector is the backbone of Canada’s economy.
+It didn’t take them 8 years to come to their senses.
 It seems to me that this is a sensible way to keep one’s citizens content, with effective and admirable leadership and a sound moral compass to guide us through good and difficult times.
 It’s too bad that Obama couldn’t have run for another term because in his absence, and after Bernie Sanders very unfortunately loss to Hillary Clinton (do take another read through the link on his political positions – it might make you nostalgic like it did me, and wonder “what if”….), the US voting public was left with 2 unappealing choices and the unthinkable transpired.
 The US voting public elected an idiotic, pu—y-grabbing, lying, unqualified, egotistical, bullying, incompetent excuse for a man to be the leader of their “democratic” government.
 By allowing that to happen, the US government has chosen to abandon universal goals and their offensive choice for their nation’s world representative is isolating them abroad.
 They are not an ally to be trusted.
 As Winston Churchill once said, “There are no eternal friends or eternal enemies, only eternal interests”.
 In Cuba, as in Canada, on the other hand, the continuity of the nations’ long-term national and sustainable global development goals is ensured.
 Cuba is not abandoning its commitment to the planet, to supporting other nations in need and within its means.
 According to the WWF’s 2016 Living Planet Report, “Cuba has the most sustainable model of development on the planet”.
 That’s something to be proud of and to look to as an example of what to strive for in the future as a nation and as a planet.
 According to a Telesur article (our really great news source in the southern part of the Americas, conceived as a joint nations project to counteract the US propaganda machine): “Cuba…was found to have implemented a good — yet not perfect—combination of human development and environmental footprint, with a high level of alphabetization and a high level of life expectancy, while using little energy and natural resources.”
 In Cuba & Canada we have universal health care.
 Education is free up to Grade 12 in Canada, and through post-secondary institutions in Cuba.
 We are committed to global goals.
 It’s high time the citizens of the country in the middle started standing up for their rights and demanding more humane, rational action from their government.
 Maybe they need a new political party to stir up some real change because it’s certainly not happening with the establishment.
 Maybe a Revolution is what they need.